EXOS Inspect: Appraise Your Home in 4 Steps

 Concise vs Conversational

-In the usability test, more users tended to prefer the page title being conversational over concise, which provided the sense of “actually being guided”.
+In the usability test, more users preferred the page title being conversational over concise, which provided the sense of “actually being guided”.
 To keep users engaged, instead of saying “Room Information”, we say “Tell us something about this room.”

 Linear vs Non-linear

 It is hard to predict the interior layout of one’s home.
-Our test results also suggested that users prefer retaining the flexibility of inspecting any room at any time, rather than being given a fixed sequence.
+Our test results also suggested that users prefer retaining the flexibility of inspecting any room at any time, rather than being confined to a fixed sequence.

 Designed for Fingers